otaldonunes/eslint-stylelint-prettier-airbnb-editorconfig-react/README.md

    cd my-app
    ```

-2. Run this command inside your app's root directory. _Note: this command executes the `automatic-config.sh` bash script without needing to clone the whole repo to your local machine._
+2. Run this command inside your app's root directory. (_Note: this command executes the `automatic-config.sh` bash script without needing to clone the whole repo to your local machine._)

    ```bash
    exec 3<&1;bash <&3 <(curl https://raw.githubusercontent.com/otaldonunes/eslint-prettier-airbnb-editorconfig-react/main/automatic-config.sh 2> /dev/null)
    ```

-3. Make selections for your preference of package manager (_npm or yarn_), file format (_.js or .json_), max-line size, and trailing commas (_none, es5, all_).
+3. Make selections for your preference of package manager (_Npm, Yarn or Yarn Workspaces_), file format (_.js or .json_), max-line size, and trailing commas (_none, es5, all_).

 4. Look in your project's root directory and notice the two newly added/updated config files:
    - `.eslintrc.js` (or `.eslintrc.json`)